 Our research in Belfast

 Last year, we spent over £2m on our research in Belfast, where our researchers have particular expertise in bowel and oesophageal cancer and precision (personalised) medicine.
 Our research in these areas has already helped transform the lives of many people living with cancer.
+We also have a Senior Research Nurse in Belfast, who facilitates the delivery of high-quality clinical trials and studies, getting new treatments into the clinic sooner.

 Thanks to research, we’ve made great progress and today 1 in 2 people will survive their cancer for 10 years or more.
 And our ambitious goal is to see 3 in 4 surviving by 2034.
 Our research in Northern Ireland and across the UK will help bring forward a day when all cancers are cured.

-How we have made a difference so far
+How we've made a difference so far

 By sharing their expertise, scientists, doctors and nurses are improving the care of patients across Northern Ireland and beyond.
 For example, in Northern Ireland: